Roasted Summer Veggie Salad Bowls Recipe with Sundried Tomato Vinaigrette

 This vegetable salad is also versatile.
 You can substitute the chickpeas for marinated tofu, chicken, or ground turkey.

-roasted summer veggie bowls recipe Pin
+roasted summer veggie bowls recipe

 Disclosure: This post contains affiliate links for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.

-that will keep you full for hours.
+Build a better salad that will keep you full for hours.
+Get the cheatsheet via email.

 Summer Veggie Salad Bowls